Almaty: Kok Tobe Tower

 An aerial tramway line connects Almaty with a popular recreation area at the top of Kök Töbe (Көк-төбе, which means 'Blue Hill'), a mountain just to the southeast.
-It has a variety of tourist attractions, such as a zoo, amusement-park-style rides and restaurants.

 The city television tower, Almaty Tower, is located on the hill.
 It was built in between 1978 and 1983, and is 371.5 m tall.
 The TV tower, located at an altitude of 1000 m above sea level, is the tallest structure in Almaty.
 Its height is almost 372 m, and it sits at an elevation of 1130 m.
 The base of the tower is a reinforced concrete foundation in the form of a three-storey sectional basement.
 The barrel of the tower is a metal stepped hexahedron with a diameter of 18 m at the base, 13 and 9 m at the locations of maintenance services at heights of 146 and 252 m.
 The structure was built taking into account the seismic mountainous terrain and can withstand an earthquake of up to 10 points.
 The television tower is a complex of an operating radio and television transmitting station with a special mode of operation, therefore it is inaccessible for sightseeing tours of the city from a height.
 The tower, illuminated at night by powerful searchlights, is visible from almost anywhere in the city.

 Park of 28 Panfilov Guardsmen

 The Park of 28 Panfilov Guardsmen is a major park in Almaty, Kazakhstan.
 The park is located in east-central Almaty in the area surrounding Zenkov Cathedral.
 It is dedicated to and named after the Panfilov Heroes, 28 soldiers of an Almaty infantry unit who died fighting Nazi German invaders outside of Moscow in World War II.
-The group takes its name from Ivan Panfilov, the General commanding the 316th division which, in spite of heavy casualties, believed at that time managed to significantly delay the Germans' advance on the capital, buying time for the defenders of the city.
+The group takes its name from Ivan Panfilov, the General commanding the 316th division which, in spite of heavy casualties, believed at that time managed to delay the Germans' advance on the capital, buying time for the defenders of the city.
 An eternal flame commemorating the fallen of the Russian Civil War and the Great Patriotic War burns in front of the giant black monument of soldiers from all 15 Soviet republics.